webqit/quantum-js/README.md

 ### Quantum Functions

-You can designate a function as *quantum* using either of three methods:
+You can make a Quantum function via either of three ways:

 #### Syntax 1: Using the `quantum` Function Flag